notblackout/kf2-controlled-difficulty/spawn.md

 To turn it off, set `SpawnCycle=unmodded`.
 It is off by default.

 With this system, it is possible to define fixed waves of zeds at virtually any difficulty level.
-Crucially, it is stable and repeatable.
-Challenge attempts with a `SpawnCycle` are easier to compare, because players using the same config will see the same zeds in the same spawn order on every attempt.
-Only selection of spawnpoints is left to chance, but that tends to have relatively little importance on linear challenge maps.
+Crucially, `SpawnCycle` makes zeds spawn in a way that is stable and repeatable.
 This removes a significant aspect of luck when comparing challenge runs.
+Only selection of spawn locations is left to chance, but that tends to have relatively little importance on linear challenge maps, where zeds come from a single entry point.

 ## Background